ipfabric/docs/docs/support/techsupport.md

 `https://upload.US.ipfabric.io/upload`.
 The username and password are provided IP Fabric Support.

-## What Is Included in Techsupport File?
+## What is included in techsupport file

 1. **System logs** -- Includes `syslog`, `dmesg`, RabbitMQ, MongoDB, ArangoDB and IP Fabric API service logs.
 Customer data are **not** included.